Rebecca-Seib/Rebecca-Seib/README.md

 I worked on python script for masking credit card numbers.
 I was able to make the script pull numbers and hide them besides the last four.

-As of 09/15/2022 I was able to complete 61% of the Azure 900 Fundamentals course in A Cloud Guru.
+As of 11/6/2022 I was able to complete 82% of the Azure 900 Fundamentals course in A Cloud Guru.

 I was able to work on some basic coding that took user input, added it to a list and ended the list when the user  entered 0.
 This allowed me to practice some basic python in order to help my developer skills along the way.
-I have been practicing coding alot in order to be profficent in the coding world an din coding just in general.
+I have been practicing coding alot in order to be profficent in the coding world and in coding just in general.
 I then edited the code to take a second number from the user.
 This is the number that is the max for the lis.
 If a user enters 6, then they want a list of all numbers less than six tha they entered.
 All code entered is my own and I did not use StackOverflow...etc

+I was able to create dahsboards and workbooks in Microsoft Sentinel as well as making alerts and hunting queries.
+(See Below)

+I created a form that was to be used by Freelancers in the company taht allowed them to activate an account using Azure Automation, Microsoft Forms and Outlook.
+The way this worked is that when a freelancer came on to the site, they would activate thier account, after a certain numbers of hours, the account would then deactivate.
+This was done through Azure Automation.

 ![image](https://user-images.githubusercontent.com/109617102/181027189-cbdbb648-886a-4d81-899c-4afb9ccc3265.png)